mbusson/SassyPug/README.md

-# Opal
+# SassyPug

-Opal is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
-Opal is basically biggie with a few variations in features as you can read in the next section.
+SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
+SassyPug is basically biggie with a few variations in features as you can read in the next section.
+That plus a cool name based on the latter.
+Clever, innit? (...)

 ## Features